GRONINGEN-MICROBIOME-CENTRE/IBD_Drug_Response/README.md

 # IBD_Drug_Response

-All the working code for used to generate the results of the IBD drug response project.
+All the working code used to generate the results of the IBD drug response project.

 ##